jlr84/shn/README.md

 ```

 ### ESM Setup
-Starting from the hypervisor level, follow these instructions to setup the ESM module:
+Starting from the hypervisor level, follow these instructions to set up the ESM module:

 Start the VM/VUD that was initially created above (or connect to the terminal/console if it is already running):
 ```